-Jack Bannister - Born in 1930 in Wolverhampton, John David Bannister is the current Talksport radio cricket correspondent, and was for many years a BBC television cricket commentator.
+Jack Bannister – Born in 1930 in Wolverhampton, John David Bannister is the current Talksport radio cricket correspondent, and was for many years a BBC television cricket commentator.
 He had previously played professionally for Warwickshire as a fast-medium bowler, taking 1198 first-class wickets in a career that lasted from 1950 to 1969.
 He played 374 first-class matches for Warwickshire, taking his astounding 1198 wickets at an average of just 21.91.
-He took five wickets in an innings on 53 different occasions and against the Combined Services cricket team for Warwickshire, he took all ten wickets in an innings for 41 runs - the best ever bowling figures in an innings for the county.
+He took five wickets in an innings on 53 different occasions and against the Combined Services cricket team for Warwickshire, he took all ten wickets in an innings for 41 runs – the best ever bowling figures in an innings for the county.
 During the 1995 England test match series in South Africa, Jack promised he would eat a piece of cardboard if South Africa won, which he eventually did.
 Following his cricket career, whilst working as a bookmaker in Wolverhampton, he was instrumental in setting up the Professional Cricketers’ Association and its pension scheme.
 When Jack died aged 85 in 2016, England captain Alastair Cook and his team paid their respects during the test match against South Africa.

 Dora Barcroft – The daughter of W H Barcroft, former headmaster of St Luke’s School, Blakenhall, Emma Dorothea Barcroft was educated at the private Oxford Lodge School in Pennfields.
 After completing her education she remained at the school as part of the Staff, and later continued working in education with private pupils, teaching piano, voice projection, singing and theory.
 In the 1920s she travelled abroad, visiting Europe and Africa, where she stayed for two years in Kenya.
 In 1923 the BBC broadcast her composition, Africa Suite, and soon afterwards she joined the BBC in Birmingham to work as Organiser of Women’s and Children’s programmes for BBC Midlands.
 Responsible for an hour and a half of radio entertainment six days a week, Dora directed Woman’s Hour (actually thirty minutes long) for three years and from 1924 to 1935 she was ‘Auntie Dorothy’ on children’s radio.
 She also composed the signature tune, Arsinoe.
 In 1935 Dora left the BBC and opened a music studio in Queen Street, Wolverhampton, to give lessons in music and voice training.
 She also continued to compose music, including Liebeslied (Love Song), Songs of Elfin Town, Over the Garden Wall, O Fairest Rose and Yvonne.
 In 1957 she moved the studio to her home in Paget Road and died a year later, aged 72, with her funeral held at St Luke’s Church.